 7. DATA CHARGES

-Sharing of information laid out in Section 6 our link sometimes involves cross-border data transfers, for instance to the United States of America and other jurisdictions.
-As an example, where the service allows users to be in the European Economic Area (“EEA”), their personal information is transferred to countries outside of the EEA.
-We use standard contract clauses approved by the European Commission or other suitable safeguards to permit data transfers from the EEA to other countries.
+Sharing of information laid out in Section 6 (section 6) our link sometimes involves cross-border data transfers, for instance to the United States of America and other jurisdictions.
+As an example, where the service allows for users to be in the European Economic Area (“EEA”), their personal information is transferred to countries outside of the EEA.
+We use standard contract clauses approved by the European Commission or other suitable safeguard to permit data transfers from the EEA to other countries.
 Standard contractual clauses are commitments between companies transferring personal data, binding them to protect the privacy and security of your data.

 8. YOUR RIGHTS

 We want you to be in control of your information, so we have provided you with the following tools: